---digest <string> Prevent changes if current configuration file has different SHA256 digest.
-This can be used to prevent concurrent modifications.
+- --destroy-data <boolean> (default=false) Delete the datastore's underlying contents - --digest <string> Prevent changes if current configuration file has different SHA256 digest.
+This can be used to prevent concurrent modifications. - --keep-job-configs <boolean> (default=false) If enabled, the job configurations related to this datastore will be kept.